kubermatic/docs/content/kubermatic/v2.13/advanced/addons/_index.en.md

 ### Accessible Addons

-Accessible addons can be installed in each user-cluster in Kubermatic on user demand.
+Accessible addons can be installed in each user-cluster in KKP on user demand.
 If an addon is both default and accessible, then it will be installed in the user-cluster, but also be visible to the user, who can manage it from the UI like the other accessible addons.
 The accessible addons are: